junkiiifkg/gae_hw2/README.md

 * **Aggregation:** A weaker "has-a" relationship where one class contains another, but the contained class can exist independently of the container.

 ### Class Relations in This Project

+### Inheritance:

+* **Base Class:** MenuItem (An abstract base class).

+* **Derived Classes:** Starter, Salad, MainCourse, Drink, Appetizer, and Dessert all inherit from MenuItem.
+Each derived class provides concrete implementations for virtual functions like printInfo and customize, and adds its own specific attributes (e.g., isHot for Starter).

+### Composition:

+* **Relation:** The User class is composed of a Menu object.

+* **Details:** The User class has a member variable Menu userMenu; (as seen in Menu.hpp).
+This Menu object is a part of the User, and its lifecycle is bound to the User object.
+A User owns a Menu.

+* **Relation:** The User class is composed of a MenuItem object.

+* **Details:** The Menu class contains a std::vector<std::shared_ptr<MenuItem>> items;.
+This represents a composition relationship as the Menu "owns" the MenuItem objects it contains.

+### Association:

+* **Relations:** The User class is associated with the menu catalog.

+* **Details:** The User class uses the menu catalog (std::map<std::string, std::vector<json>>), passed as a parameter to its interact method, to display available items.
+However, the User does not own this catalog or control its lifecycle.
+They are independent entities that interact.

+### Aggregation:

+* **Relations:** The Menu class aggregates the total cost and average taste balance.

+* **Details:** The Menu class holds totalCost and tasteAvg attributes.
+These values are derived from the MenuItem objects it contains.
+They represent an aggregation of data from the parts that it is composed of.

+## JSON File Integration

+This project uses the nlohmann/json library to handle external data.

+* menu.json: Contains all available restaurant items, their prices, and detailed taste profiles, organized by category.
+This file is loaded at runtime.